harithoppil/clamtk1/README.md

-This README was last checked or updated on 15 January 2022.
+This README was last checked or updated on 20230506.

 # Readme for ClamTk